Muizz-CS/ABDKIE25146_PTO2503_GroupA_CheOvermeyer_AbdukMuizzKiewitz_SDF01/README.md

 ### **⚂ E-commerce website**

-~ **Description:** A fully functioning e-commerce website build in wordpress while at university with classmates ~ **Technologies:** Wordpress and HTML5
+~ **Description:** A fully functioning e-commerce website build in wordpress while at university with classmates.
+~ **Technologies:** Wordpress and HTML5
 ~ **Status:** Completed